How the Fife and Drum Inn Got Its Name

 The tradition has carried on in Williamsburg since 1958.
-For visitors, it is one of the most iconic symbols of our historic town and recognized by people around the world.
-For natives of the area, the tunes carried by the wind up and down Duke of Gloucester Street represent a sense of nostalgia for our beloved town.
+For visitors, it is one of the most iconic symbols of our historic town and is recognized by people around the world.
+For natives of the area, the tunes carried by the wind-up and down Duke of Gloucester Street represent a sense of nostalgia for our beloved town.

 Have you heard the Colonial Williamsburg Fife & Drum Corps yet?
 Check the Colonial Williamsburg calendar to see when you can catch them next.
 You can also learn more about the history of the Corps at Colonial Williamsburg’s site here!